ben-manes/gradle-versions-plugin/CONTRIBUTING.md

      seconds to register.
 It exits non-zero when the run fails.
    - The workflow refuses a ref whose `VERSION_NAME` does not match the tag, so a dispatch that forgets `--ref` fails instead of publishing `master`.
-   - It builds the tag, which is where the release gets its test run.
-The bump lands by rebase, so the pull request's checks ran on a commit the tag does not carry, and a commit touching only `README.md` or `CONTRIBUTING.md` merged after them triggers no build workflow at all.
-A failure here leaves the portal untouched: fix `master`, move the tag, and dispatch again.
+   - It runs the [build workflow](.github/workflows/build.yml) on the tag before publishing, which runs the suite on every supported JDK and runs the examples.
+Nothing is published after a failure here: fix `master`, move the tag, and dispatch again.
    - It waits up to ten minutes for the portal to serve the version, since the portal takes a few minutes to index what `publishPlugins` uploaded.
    - It publishes the release last, which is what notifies watchers.
 A run that